0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/flutter-sdk.md

 ### Using Dart with Flutter

 Flutter apps are created using a programming language called `Dart`.
-An object-oriented language with similarity to C language, Dart is used for c creating mobile and web applications.
+An object-oriented language with similarity to C language, Dart is used for creating mobile and web applications.
 With Dart, Flutter apps can be developed quickly and deployed to different platforms.
 Note: For more information on Dart, click [here](https://dart.dev).

 ### Using Editor Plugins for Flutter and Dart